 - Provide supporting documentation including engineering drawings, compliance statements referencing AS 5039, and any fire or BAL assessments.

-- Pay applicable permit fees based on valuation and project scope.
+- Pay applicable permit fees based on valuation, project scope, and whether additional planning review is needed.

 - Applications undergo planning compliance and building safety review, including possible site inspections.